D.V.D. v. Department of Homeland Security: Results of clarification

 The result of the July 3 Supreme Court ruling was that eight men who were in the class action case were allowed to be deported to war torn South Sudan, a country only one of the participants of the class action case had any relation to.

 Jennie Pasquarella, an attorney with the Seattle Clemency Project, represented the migrants with last minute emergency motions to deny the deportation.
 On the evening of the July 3 Supreme Court clarification that the migrants could be deported and that District Court order was lifted, a new claim was filed by the attorney in Washington, D.C..
 U.S. District Judge Randolph Moss paused the deportation on the afternoon of the July 4.
 Due to recent Supreme Court decisions on jurisdiction, he was required to forward the case back to Boston, where the case had originally been heard.

 A final hearing was held on July 4, 2025, with the judge from the original United States District court for the District of Massachusetts, Judge Brian Murphy.
 However, the judge ruled that the July 3 Supreme Court ruling rendered his court powerless to stop the deportation because the majority of the justices had lifted the U.S. District Court judge's order blocking the deportation.
 Both hearings were held on Independence Day, which is a national holiday.
 However, the court hearings were held that day due to the deportation being scheduled for that evening.

 Amidst the July 4 hearings, a Justice Department attorney read a statement from the South Sudanese government on how the migrants will be given temporary immigration status.
 The U.S. government has claimed in its own filings that the South Sudanese government has given diplomatic assurances that will not be subjected to torture while the 8 men are in their country.
 On the evening of July 4, the eight men arrived in South Sudan by a U.S. government flight.

 On July 8, 2024, the Associated Press reported that the eight men were in the custody of the South Sudanese government.
 Apuk Ayuel, a spokesperson for the foreign ministry, told reporters that the men were "under the care of the relevant authorities who are screening them and ensuring their safety and well-being.".

 After the clarification, the D.V.D. v.
 Department of Homeland Security case was dismissed in the First Circuit.
 Litigation continues in the District Court over a motion for partial summary judgement.

+2026

+In February 2026, Murphy entered judgement for Plaintiffs as follows: